Dynamic virtual ecosystems as a tool for detecting large-scale responses of biodiversity to environmental and land-use change: Methods

 \subsubsection{Dispersal}

-Only individuals born in the current timestep are allowed to move, following the observation that for most plants, movement only occurs through seed dispersal.
-The probability of an individual dispersing to a grid square in the habitat is modelled as a Gaussian kernel and the probability of an individual from a species moving from anywhere in the source, $Y$, to destination, $X$, grid square , $k(X, Y)$ is described in equation \ref{eq:gaussdispersal}.
-An example of how dispersal is achieved in the model using area-to-area dispersal can be seen in Figure \ref{fig:dispersal}.
+Only seeds produced in the current time step can disperse.
+We use a Gaussian dispersal kernel with standard deviation $\sigma_s$.
+The probability of a seed of species $s$ dispersing from anywhere in the source grid cell, $V$, to destination grid cell, $W$, is $k_s(V, W)$ as described by Equation \ref{eq:gaussdispersal}:

-where $(x_V, y_V), (x_W, y_W)$ are the grid square indices of the destination and source grid square, respectively, 1 to $n_V$ and 1 to $n_W$. $\theta$ is the width of the grid squares in standard deviations, or $ \frac{\sigma}{\eta}$, where $\eta$ is the size of the grid squares in the habitat and $\sigma$ is the dispersal distance of a species.
+where $(x_V, y_V), (x_W, y_W)$ are the grid square indices of the top right corner of the destination and source grid square, respectively.
+Space is scaled by grid cell width, $\eta$, so that in the scaled space grid cells have unit width and height, as illustrated in Figure \ref{fig:dispersal}, and the mean dispersal distance of the species is $\theta_s= \frac{\sigma_s}{\eta}$.

-The use of Gaussian dispersal kernels in the literature is contentious \citep{Bullock2017}, but it remains the simplest option in the absence of direct information about dispersal, such as dispersal modes and seed size (see Section \ref{sec:biolassumptions} for more details).
-For comparison, we also test a fat-tailed 2Dt kernel \citep{Clark1999}, as described by equation \ref{eq:2dtdispersal} (Section \ref{sec:biolassumptions}).
+The use of Gaussian dispersal kernels is contentious \citep{Bullock2017}, but it remains the simplest option in the absence of direct information about dispersal, such as dispersal modes and seed size.
+We illustrate results with the Gaussian kernel, but alternative dispersal kernels can be easily implemented in EcoSISTEM.